How To Use Movement and Brain Hacks For Chronic Pain Treatment Like I Did

 - Reversing the normal relationships of joint movement. (see the article below on neck pain)

 This is exactly what my training was missing in the beginning.
 I was doing lots of big movements involving strength, power and danger.
-But I wasn't making space for the movements that heal and build safety.
+But I wasn't making space for the exploratory movements that heal and build safety.

 Articles to help you more with your chronic pain